-Parties wishing to obtain an ex parte order from the court in any civil, criminal, or other matter should file all documents at least two (2) court days prior to the scheduled hearing, but no later than 9:00 a.m. on the court day prior to the intended hearing.
+Parties wishing to obtain an ex parte order from the court in any civil, criminal, or other matter should file all documents, except the declaration of notice, at least two (2) court days prior to the scheduled hearing.
+The declaration of notice must be filed no later than 10:00 am on the court day prior to the intended hearing.
 Late submitted ex parte papers will be accepted for filing and presentation to the appropriate judicial officer.
-However, parties are advised that the late submitted of documents, especially in matters to be heard in a division different from the location of filing, may cause the hearing and/or decision thereon to be delayed to the next court day.
+However, parties are advised that the late submittal of documents may cause the hearing and/or decision thereon to be delayed to the next court day.
 For filing of ex parte requests in family law matters, reference Local Rule 707.